chtoucas/Narvalo.NET/docs/engineering/rules.md

 #### Optional Rules

 - Projects should use a minimal set of references.
-- Consider making read-only property thread-safe.
+- Consider making read-only properties thread-safe.
 - Consider putting internal classes in a subnamespace named "Internal".
 - Consider putting classes intended for advanced usages or uncommon scenarios in a subnamespace named "Advanced".
 Same applies to optional extensions.